 Spousal Sponsorship: The Process

-Spousal sponsorship is based on the idea that there is one member of the relationship who is living in Canada as a Canadian resident.
+Spousal sponsorship is based on the idea that there is one member of the relationship who is living in Canada as a citizen or as a permanent resident.
 This spouse can act as the sponsor for the non-resident and help him or her obtain citizenship.
 The process of obtaining sponsorship is a two-step process.

 Determining the Sponsor’s Eligibility